 Pyroshock usually exhibits no momentum exchange between two bodies (a possible exception is the transfer of strain energy from stress wave propagation from a device through structure to the materiel).
 Pyroshock results in essentially no velocity change in the materiel support structure.
 Frequencies below 100 Hz are never of concern.
 The magnitude of a pyroshock response at a given point reasonably far from the pyrotechnic source is, among other things, a function of the size of the pyrotechnic charge.
 Pyroshock is a result of linear elastic material waves propagating in the support structure to the materiel without plastic deformation of large portions of the structure except at the charge point or line.
 In general, joints and bolted connections representing structure discontinuities tend to greatly attenuate the pyroshock amplitudes.
+With regard to measurement technology, accelerometers, strain gages and laser velocimeters are commonly used devices for measurement.
+In processing pyroshock data, it is important to be able to detect anomalies.
+A part of this detection is the integration of the acceleration amplitude time history to determine if it has the characteristics of a high frequency velocity trace.
 Pyroshock is "designed" into the materiel by placement of pyroshock devices for specific utility.
-Because to a great extent the pyroshock environment is clearly defined by the geometrical configuration and the charge or the activating device, pyroshock response of materiel in the field may be moderately predictable and repeatable for materiel (paragraph 6.1, reference a).
+Because to a great extent the pyroshock environment is clearly defined by the geometrical configuration and the charge or the activating device, pyroshock response of materiel in the field may be moderately predictable and repeatable for materiel (reference a.).